Punith13/products/README.md

 # Average Cubic Weight

-Solution to find the average weight of products under Air Conditioner Category in Javascript
+Solution to find the average cubic weight of products under Air Conditioner Category in Javascript

 ## Getting Started